reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 Here we have enabled schedule locking by using the `@EnableSchedulerLock` annotation.
 We have also configured the `LockProvider` by creating an instance of `JdbcTemplateLockProvider` which is connected to a datasource with the in-memory H2 database.

-Next we will create a table which will be used as the shared database.
+Next, we will create a table that will be used as the shared database.
 ```sql
 DROP TABLE IF EXISTS shedlock;